 In-depth interviews are another common form of qualitative research.
 Usually, these interviews occur over the phone or via Skype, and they often focus more on feelings and emotions than they do on collecting numbers.
 They’re great for getting in-depth answers from specific individuals because you can ask follow-up questions based on what they say during the interview itself.

-Focus groups are also popular in qualitative research because they allow researchers to observe body language as well as hear people’s thoughts and concerns about a topic together as a group rather than individually through separate interviews.
+Focus groups are also popular in steps of qualitative research because they allow researchers to observe body language as well as hear people’s thoughts and concerns about a topic together as a group rather than individually through separate interviews.
 The result is a more accurate result of what’s going on for individual participants within their own environments—which can be useful when trying to understand how people think about something together rather than just.

 To conclude let’s note that in order to be successful in any business, you need to know your audience.
 Conducting audience research will allow you to get a better understanding of your audience, which in turn will help you connect with your customer and help your company grow.
 It enables you to be customer-centric rather than product-led thinking.